 Do your bit

 Follow these tips and do your bit to contribute to a cleaner environment.
-Whilst turning off hotel lights, biking to your campsite and reusing a water bottle may seem like small gestures, collectively, if we all live by the same rules we can help create a greener planet.
+Whilst turning off hotel lights, biking to your campsite and reusing a water bottle may seem like small gestures, collectively, if we all live by the same rules we can help create a greener planet by living a green lifestyle.